altmancarly-hue/AI-Automation-Framework-for-Medical-Assistants/README.md

 | Clearinghouse outage | Low | Degrade to manual verification; do not block check-in |
 | Payer table drifts stale again | Medium | Automated quarterly review task with a named owner; website generated from the table so staleness is visible |

-#### Proposal

-The January 2016 date on the public insurance list is the tell.
-It is not negligence — it is what happens when maintaining a payer list is nobody's specific job and there is no system that makes staleness visible.

-That single stale artifact represents a real cost.
-A family checks the website, sees their plan, books an appointment, arrives, and discovers the practice dropped that plan six years ago.
-Somebody has to have that conversation at the front desk with a sick child in the waiting room.
-Some portion of those visits get written off.
-All of them damage the relationship.

-The pediatric-specific angle strengthens the case.
-The practice already acknowledges a common billing surprise: a well visit that addresses a problem may generate an additional sick-visit charge.
-That is correct coding and it is also the most frequent source of pediatric billing complaints nationally.
-A system that surfaces the family's actual copay, deductible status, and network status *before* the visit lets the front desk set expectations rather than deliver surprises.

 The honest framing for this initiative: **it is less an AI project than a revenue-cycle hygiene project with two small AI components.** It is included because it is genuinely worth doing and because a program that only funds the